gx9702/UA-TypeRepository/Core/Part4/DataTypes/RegisteredServer/readme.md

 <!-- datatype -->
 ## RegisteredServer
+The information required to register a server with a discovery server.
 <!-- end of description -->
 The fields of the RegisteredServer DataType are defined in the following table: